The World's Greatest

 Just before cooking, pour the fresh light slowly so the egg feels beautiful, worthy and loved.

 Cook the egg for 1/125th of a second at f5.6, ISO 100.

-Print onto a large plate, frame and serve.
+Print onto a large plate and frame.

 I don’t like pictures of myself.

 The secret to The World’s Greatest Egg recipe is correctly pouring the fresh light.

 - Poured at just the right speed.

 You must do this with love and imagination to achieve the best results.

 The recipe requires several years of practice but I promise, with close attention to every detail, the World’s Greatest Egg recipe will produce portraits that reflect feelings of dignity, respect and confidence.

 And when looking at the results, the egg may feel more beautiful than at any other time.